cerbos/remix-clerk-cerbos/README.md

 Our [Remix](https://remix.run/) application will connect with Clerk for authentication and Cerbos for authorization, to decide what actions are available on which resources for a given user.

 The policies is defined in the `cerbos/policies` directory.
-Each policy is authored in the a very human-readable format which you can learn more about at the [Cerbos Policy documentation site](https://docs.cerbos.dev/cerbos/latest/policies), and for the demo revolves around access to a `contacts` resource.
+Each policy is authored in a very human-readable format which you can learn more about at the [Cerbos Policy documentation site](https://docs.cerbos.dev/cerbos/latest/policies), and for the demo revolves around access to a `contacts` resource.

 ### Tech Stack